Pacific Symphony: Financial problems and Clark's ousting

-Interregnum: 1988-1990
+Interregnum: 1988–1990

-Clark's last season and the orchestra's subsequent abandonment of his legacy
+Clark's last season

 Keith Clark continued to conduct the orchestra through its 1988–1989 season.
 As part of the terms of his resignation, he was given nine months of severance pay and he still maintained the power to hire and fire musicians at his sole discretion.
-"I will continue as music director in every sense of that word," Clark said.
+"I will continue as music director in every sense of that word", Clark said.

 New musician's contract

-During this time the orchestra and Spisto began a transformational period, with aspirations of attaining "world-class" status.
+During this time the orchestra and Spisto began a transformational period, with aspirations of attaining world-class status.

 The orchestra's first move was to sign the musicians to a traditional orchestra contract, complete with tenure rights in line with typical American Federation of Musicians agreements.
 While critics frequently assailed Clark's podium leadership, the musicians themselves were given much credit.
 Establishing tenure helped to give the orchestra a more stable reputation.

-"Tenure will put to rest the notion that this is a pick-up orchestra," Spisto said.
+"Tenure will put to rest the notion that this is a pick-up orchestra", Spisto said.
 "It will also give the players a sense of security and a better understanding that they are a major part of our future."

 Search for a new music director

 In May 1988, Kazimierz Kord, the then music director of the Warsaw National Philharmonic Orchestra, was named Principal Guest Conductor and Music Advisor for the 1989–1990 season.

 During this time the orchestra also began its search for a permanent music director.
-Some established conductors, including: Lawrence Foster, Sergiu Comissiona, Zdeněk Mácal, and Stuart Challender, were considered along with lesser known names, such as Christopher Seaman, Richard Buckley, Vakhtang Jordania, Toshiyuki Shimada, and Carl St.Clair.
+Some established conductors, including Lawrence Foster, Sergiu Comissiona, Zdeněk Mácal, and Stuart Challender, were considered along with lesser known names, such as Christopher Seaman, Richard Buckley, Vakhtang Jordania, Toshiyuki Shimada, and Carl St.Clair.
 Kord repeatedly said that despite his new titled position, he was not a candidate.

 The board originally wanted a strong musician that would also be willing to spend significant time with the greater Orange County community.
 Zdeněk Mácal was considered a front-runner, as he was a resident nearby in Laguna Niguel in addition to being a conductor with a strong resume.
 However, by that time he already had a number of other positions to his name, and his busy schedule was thought to be a likely deterrent.
 Mácal pulled himself out of the running before the 1989–90 season began.

-In December 1989, the orchestra offered Lawrence Foster - the odds-on favorite - the position of music director.
+In December 1989, the orchestra offered Lawrence Foster– the odds-on favorite – the position of music director.
 Foster accepted, in principle.
 Contract negotiations began, and Foster began planning his schedule and the orchestra's programs for the coming years.
 However, in February 1990, Foster revealed that the offer had been rescinded, largely due to concerns about his salary and level of commitment: